Medicine - Entry 2019

 Applications for Medicine are made through the University and Colleges Admissions Service, (UCAS).

 Applying for a place to study Medicine is extremely competitive.
-We currently have 273 places for Home students from the UK and European Union for our A100 five-year programme.
-We have no cap on the number of places available for International students from outside of the European Union but International student places are limited by the availability of placements and we expect to have approximately 18-22 International places.
+We currently have 273 places for Home students from the UK and European Union for our A100 five-year programme and 18 places available for International students.
 We have 15 places for Home students from widening participation backgrounds for our four-year A101 Graduate Entry Medicine programme.
 Please note that we do not have international places for our A101 programme.

 Application should be made for either the standard five-year A100 course or the Graduate Entry four-year A101 course.

 For entry in 2018 we received over 1,800 applications for a total of 256 places.
 Unfortunately, due to the volume of applications we receive we are unable to consider any late applications.
 The UCAS application deadline is 15 October 2018.